corda/corda-docs-portal/content/en/archived-docs/corda-enterprise/4.6/enterprise/cordapps/api-stability-guarantees.md

 # API stability guarantees

-Corda makes certain commitments about what parts of the API will preserve backwards compatibility as they change and which will not.
-Over time, more of the API will fall under the stability guarantees.
+Corda makes certain commitments about which parts of the Corda 4 API will preserve stability and which will not.
+Over time, more of the Corda 4 API will fall under the stability guarantees.
 Thus, APIs can be categorized in the following 2 broad categories:

-* **public APIs**, for which API/[ABI](https://en.wikipedia.org/wiki/Application_binary_interface) backwards compatibility guarantees are provided.
+* **public APIs**, for which API/[ABI](https://en.wikipedia.org/wiki/Application_binary_interface) stability guarantees are provided.
 See: [Public API](#public-api)
-* **non-public APIs**, for which no backwards compatibility guarantees are provided.
+* **non-public APIs**, for which no stability guarantees are provided.
 See: [Non-public API (experimental)](#non-public-api-experimental)

 ## Public API

-The following modules form part of Corda’s public API and we commit to API/ABI backwards compatibility in following releases, unless an incompatible change is required for security reasons:
+The following modules form part of the Corda 4 public API and we commit to API/ABI stability in following releases, unless an incompatible change is required for security reasons:

 * **Core (net.corda.core)**: core Corda libraries such as crypto functions, types for Corda’s building blocks: states, contracts, transactions, attachments, etc. and some interfaces for nodes and protocols